official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

 opportunity to garner wider international support for the idea of the contract, capitalising on Iraq’s mishandling of the recent Arab Summit.

-152 Minute Cook to Prime Minister, 4 May 2001, ‘Iraq: US/UK Policy Review’.
+[^152]: Minute Cook to Prime Minister, 4 May 2001, ‘Iraq: US/UK Policy Review’.

 246

-The Report of the Iraq Inquiry1.2  |  Development of UK strategy and options, September 2000 to September 2001

 290. Mr Hoon responded to Mr Cook’s letter on 14 May, stating that the: